 What did you do before MOVE Guides?

-What is your favorite part of working at MOVE Guides?
+What is your favorite part of working for MOVE Guides?

-Tell me one of your most memorable moments as a MOVE Advocate.
+Tell me about one of your most memorable moments as a MOVE Advocate.

-What is something you are most proud of at MOVE Guides?
+What is something you are most proud of as a MOVE Advocate?

-Someone recently said they want concierge service, not air traffic control which is the difference between our MOVE Advocates and RMC consultants.
+Someone recently said they want concierge service, not air traffic control which is the difference between our MOVE Advocate and an RMC consultants.
 What does this mean to you?

 If you want to hear more about how our MOVE Advocates can help your employees, and their families, with all their relocation needs for a seamless transition to their new city, contact us on firstname.lastname@example.org.